hammerheim-game/hammerheim-rules/5-warbands.md

 them around their heads like children’s toys.
 Profile M WS BS S T W I A Ld
 4 4 0 4 4 1 2 2 7
-Weapons/Armour: Brutes may be equipped with weapons and armour chosen from the Brute Equipment list.
+Weapons/Armor: Brutes may be equipped with weapons and armor chosen from the Brute Equipment list.
 Skills: The Brutes may choose from Combat, Strength, & Speed when he gains a new skill.
 Special Rules